007-7/Spectra.ai/README.md

-# Spectra-ai
-Advanced AI framework to detect deepfake and manipulated videos i trained deep neural networks on a dataset of 50,000+ real and AI-generated frames, utilizing spatio-temporal analysis to achieve a 99.7% detection accuracy.

-# Spectra
+# Spectra.ai

 An AI-powered video detection platform that analyzes uploaded videos to determine whether they are AI-generated or authentic.
 The system returns a confidence score for each prediction and supports interactive, LLM-based explanations of its outputs.

+trained deep neural networks on a dataset of 50,000+ real and AI-generated frames, utilizing spatio-temporal analysis to achieve a 99.7% detection accuracy.

 ## Model